eamwind/BrewControlPi/README.md

 ```
 @reboot /bin/bash /home/pi/Desktop/Startup.sh
 ```

+## Use
+I chose to only connect to the two buttons, meaning that this interface cannot turn the heater on and off and you have to manually turn the plate on and set it to heat via wattage beforehand.
+The lowest setting, at 500 watts, it low enough that it seems fine for me.
+You could run wires for all the buttons, but it didn't seem worth the risk to me.
+In that case you can easily implement that in the python code, adding more GPIO lanes.

 So this is my experience, remembering that I made this work for my hardware.
 Hopefully this helps someone else on their project though!